-- d.
-Shall be located in a single family detached dwelling, not an accessory building or garage. - e.
-Shall satisfy all requirements of the Kendall County Health Department and Building Department prior to the issuance of occupancy permits. - f.
-In addition to the parking requirements for a single family detached dwelling, the bed and breakfast establishment shall provide one (1) additional space for each guest room.
+- dwelling, the bed and breakfast establishment shall provide one (1) additional space for each guest room.
 The off street parking for a bed and breakfast establishment shall not be located in any required yard, but it shall be screened from adjacent properties by a landscape screen of at least fifty (50) percent capacity. - g.
 Only one (1) sign shall be permitted for each bed and breakfast establishment.
 The maximum size of such sign shall be four (4) square feet per sign face. - h.
 Each guest room may have its own private bath.
 No guest room shall have any kitchen facilities. - i.
 Guest room shall mean sleeping room intended to serve no more than two (2) adult transient guests per night. - j.
 Accommodations shall be provided in guest rooms only.
 The length of stay in a bed and breakfast establishment shall be a maximum of One (1) week. - k.
-Any application for a special use shall include, in addition to all other documents required for a special use application, floor plans drawn to scale accurately showing the guest rooms in relation to the rest of the single family detached dwelling. - 5.
-Cemeteries, including crematories and mausoleums in conjunction therewith, if not located within five hundred feet of any dwelling. - 6.
-Child Day Care Facilities. - 7.
-Communications Use. - 8.
-Golf courses, regulation size, including "par 3" golf courses, commercially operated driving ranges and planned unit development for conventional golf courses including a driving range. - 9.
-Group Homes, subject to the following: - i.
-More than nine (9) persons plus staff. - ii.
-Licensed or certified by the State of Illinois. - iii.
-A minimum distance of one thousand (1,000) feet is maintained between group homes and adjacent properties as measured from the lot line.
+Any application for a special use shall include, in addition to all other documents required for a special use application, floor plans drawn to scale accurately showing the guest rooms in relation to the rest of the single family detached dwelling. - 4.
+Cemeteries, including crematories and mausoleums in conjunction therewith, if not located within five hundred feet of any dwelling. - Communications facilities. - 6.
+Day Care Facilities. - 7.
+Golf courses, regulation size, including "par 3" golf courses, commercially operated driving ranges and planned unit development for conventional golf courses including a driving range. - 8.
+Group homes that are not licensed or certified by the State of Illinois or are not supervised, or those whether licensed and/or supervised or not, which have nine (9) or more persons plus staff subject to the following: - a.
+A minimum distance of one thousand three hundred (1,300) feet is maintained between the group home and adjacent properties as measured from the lot line. - b.
+The group home conforms to all state licensing standards, if applicable to the use.

-- 10. Halfway house must be located a minimum of one thousand (1000) feet from any dwelling. - 11.
-Hospice. - 12.
+- 9. Halfway house must be located a minimum of one thousand (1000) feet from any dwelling. - 10.
+Hospice. - 11.
+Institutions for the aged and for children. - 12.
 Philanthropic and eleemosynary institutions. - 13.
 Places of Worship subject to the following conditions: - a.
 The height for the towers and steeples shall not exceed seventy-five (75) feet and not more than forty-five (45) feet for the main structure. - b.
 Other related uses, such as school, child day care services, kindergartens, meeting facilities shall be permitted to the extent that the activity is otherwise permitted, and shall be subject to all applicable regulations, including parking. - c.
 Off-street parking, lighting and loading shall be provided as required or permitted in Section 11.00. - 14.
-Public or Private Utilities and Service uses: - a.
-Telecommunications hub - b.
-Filtration plant, pumping station, and water reservoir. - c.
-Sewage treatment plant. - d.
+Public service uses: - a.
+Filtration plant, pumping station, and water reservoir. - b.
+Sewage treatment plant. - c.
+Telephone exchange. - d.
 Electric substations and booster stations. - e.
-Other Similar uses - 15.
+Non-exempt governmental uses. - 15.
 Rest homes, nursing homes and sanitariums, for human beings only. - 16.
 Schools: Elementary, junior high, and high school, including playgrounds, garages for school buses, and athletic field auxiliary thereto. - 17.
 Seminaries, convents, monasteries, and similar religious institutions, including dormitories and other accessory uses required for operation, provided such uses are located on a tract of land not less than five acres. - 18.
 Uses, not otherwise listed herein, may be granted special use approval if such uses conform to the purpose, goals and objectives of the Residential Zoning Districts as described in Section 8.01.